edhowland/vish/Bugs.md

 Should be

-interpreter
+interpreter - Good
-interperter
+interperter - Bad

 ## Bugg ./bin/repl.rb is broken

-## Bug: Probably not executing the final tests in test/test_compile.rb

-Are they outside of the class definition?

 ## Bug: saved blocks are not retained past one time thru loop in bin/repl.rb